Sometimes we manage with the support of family and friends.

 What happens next

 For some, the one-off assessment session may be enough.
 For others, it may be helpful to meet again, and we will discuss this with you during the assessment.

-Alternatively – or as a next step – we may invite you to attend a bereavement support group.
-It may take a few weeks after your assessment appointment for us to arrange your next appointment.
+Alternatively – or as a next step – we may invite you to attend a Bereavement Support Group.

 What kind of bereavement support do you offer?